TABLE OF CONTENTS

 Graduate Program Coordinator: Ms. Pam Armentrout, 208 Ayres Hall, 865-974-2464, firstname.lastname@example.org

-Mathematics Department Graduate Policies are determined by the Mathematics Department Graduate Committee and, when necessary, a vote by the Departmental Faculty.
-Graduate School Admissions and Assistantships are determined by the Mathematics Department Admissions and Assistantships Committee.
+Mathematics Department graduate policies are determined by the Department Head (who may delegate this authority to the Graduate Associate Head), the Mathematics Department Graduate Committee and, when necessary, a vote by the Departmental Faculty.
+Decisions on graduate program admissions and on the students receiving assistantship offers are made by the Department’s Admissions and Assistantships Committee.

 I. GENERAL INFORMATION